Entry Fee: $65 (plus $3.25 processing fee), pay for entries here.

 General Portfolio (PFO)

 - Portfolio should show the breadth and versatility of an entrant’s work and should demonstrate skill in a variety of categories, including politics.
-We will ask the judges to select the best “body of work.”
+Judges will be asked to to select the best “body of work.”

 - Portfolio must contain a minimum of 22 pictures and a maximum of 45 pictures.
 You must have at least one picture story and a maximum of three picture stories.
 Also, a portfolio must contain at least three entries from the political categories: Presidential, On Capitol Hill, Insiders Washington or Picture Story/Politics (which counts as a single entry).
 A black slide is required to separate picture stories as well as single entries.